 The balance of the unutilised proceeds, deposited in normal interest bearing saving accounts, is expected to be applied by the Company as stated in the section headed "Future Plans and Use of Proceeds" of the Prospectus.
-Based on the current progress of Shanghai Haichang Polar Ocean Park and Sanya Haitang Bay Dream World projects, including the required approval procedures regarding site selection, land grant, and the planning and design, the Company has used part of the proceeds to pay the land transferring fees for Shanghai Haichang Polar Ocean Park, and will probably use some proceeds to pay a portion of the land transferring fee for Sanya Haitang Bay Dream World projects in 2015.
+Based on the current progress of Shanghai Haichang Polar Ocean Park and Sanya Haitang Bay Dream World projects, including the required approval procedures regarding site selection, land grant, and the planning and design, the Company has used part of the proceeds to pay the land transferring fees for Shanghai Haichang Polar Ocean Park and Sanya Haitang Bay Dream World projects.
 In addition, the Directors will consider utilising the unused portion of proceeds from the Listing to repay the Company's existing bank loans and other borrowings and interests accrued thereon if they are of the view that it is commercially desirable and in the interests of the shareholders as a whole for the Company to do so.
 The Company is also negotiating with related banks regarding the facility arrangements to ensure sufficient financial support to Shanghai Haichang Polar Ocean Park and/or Sanya Haitang Bay Dream World if necessary.